ytbkoworld/element451-docs/import-export/FORMULAS.md

 Number of parameters: 1
 Type of parameters: number

-INPUT: STRLEN(1)
+INPUT: STRLEN("ABC")
-OUTPUT: 1
+OUTPUT: 3
 ```

 ## STR

-STR: STR(123) function returns the string representation of the passed value: "123".
+The string function return the string representation of the passed value.

 Usage example: